stuartcusackie/statamic-cache-requester/README.md

 The package also listens for EntrySaved events and automatically queues the entry url for image requests.

-**CAUTION:** Image processing can take a lot of work for image heavy websites (10,000+ images).
-When using responsive images there could be an additional 20 variants per image (10,000 becomes 2,000,000).
+**CAUTION:** Glide image manipulation can take a lot of work, especially when using responsive image variants and jpeg fallbacks.
+For example a site using Spatie's responsive images addon could have 10 sizes and 2 formats per image.
+If this site has 1000 images then 20,000 variants will need to be manipulated by Glide.
 Keep an eye on your CPU usage, especially if using a hosting server that limits CPU (e.g. AWS-EC2).

 ## Installation